 Newtown Nursery School is a Birmingham Local Authority Maintained Nursery School offering high quality early education to young children.
 We are an inclusive, child-centred nursery offering places to 2, 3 and 4 year olds, fee paying or free depending on individual family situations.

-- We are part of the Birmingham Federation of Maintained Nursery School and work closely with: St. Thomas Centre Nursery School and Lillian de Lissa Nursery School who we share an executive headteacher with - Mandy Cryan.
+->We are part of the Birmingham Federation of Maintained Nursery Schools and work closely with Lillian de Lissa Nursery School who we share an executive headteacher with.

 How your child learns

 Newtown Nursery School is a child-centred nursery, which means that children spend much of their day engaged in self-directed learning.
 The majority of the day is free-flow, meaning children choose to engage in a range of different activities, indoors and outdoors.
 Children can work independently or with their friends, as well as taking part in adult facilitated activities that are planned from children's interests and developmental needs.

 We believe that at this young age children learn best through a play-based curriculum, with support from our experienced staff team who engage with children in their play to support social interaction, language development and further learning opportunities.

 We work flexibly and design each day to meet the changing needs of the children.

 Your child will have a key person or sometimes two, their group leader who they can bond with.
 This relationship is important to the child as they can build trust and understanding with each other.
 Settling in can be made easier if there are regular routines and familiar faces.